 Did you know that there are more than 80 different types of mosquitoes?
 Thanks to Ocala’s warm temperatures, nearly year-round, it may seem as though all 80+ types are swarming around you.
 Since our city is an ideal breeding ground for these pests, you’ll often find yourself being forced indoors by them – and that’s not the worst of it.
-These biters can also transmit disease, including Zika virus and West Nile virus, which can be dangerous to you and your family.
+These biting pests can also transmit diseases, including Zika virus and West Nile virus, which can be dangerous to you and your family.
 Take a stand and fight back with affordable mosquito extermination services from Turner Pest Control.

 Our prices reflect your specific needs, so you’ll never need to pay too much for your services.
 And, although Ocala is warm virtually year-round, we can pause services if temperatures dip down during the coldest months of the winter.

 A FREE, NO-OBLIGATION ESTIMATE: Call us about your mosquito problem and we’ll give you a quote on our comprehensive and effective solutions.

 FLEXIBLE PROGRAMS: Our recurring service during the seven-month season gives you the best results, but we also offer a one-time service.

 EXPERT TECHNICIANS: We know mosquitoes—where they hide, where they breed, and how to stop their lifecycle to keep them under control.

 CUSTOMIZED PLANS: Every customer’s needs are different, so we develop a plan that’s right for your yard and priced based on square footage.

 Our monthly professional Ocala pest control service is straightforward and simple.
 Assessment by our professional technician comes first.
 Recommendations for your customized treatment plan are next.
 Then, we carefully apply the best treatments available for your home and/or business, including but not limited to fast-acting, long-lasting barrier sprays.